Avoiding Consistency Exceptions Under Strong Memory Models

 Low-Overhead Software Transactional Memory with Progress Guarantees and Strong Semantics

 Transactional memory offers a high-level abstraction for writing concurrent programs.
 Existing software transactional memory systems are impractical because they add high overhead and often provide weak progress guarantees and/or semantics.
 LarkTM is a new software transactional system.
 It is fast and provides strong atomicity/isolation.
 It is significantly faster than DeuceSTM, IntelSTM, and NOrec; scales well; and provides a strong progress guarantees that are not usually found in other systems.

-- Approved by the PPoPP committee, “We believe it has a good potential to impact future Java TM systems.”
+“We believe it has a good potential to impact future Java TM systems.” -- PPoPP 2015 program committee.

 Memcached Design on High Performance RDMA Capable Interconnects

-There is a tremendous increase in the interest on data retrieval and analysis.
-Data lookups are expensive, and Memcached, which is a distributed memory caching layer, is used to facilitate lookups.
+In data retrieval and analysis, data lookups can be expensive, and Memcached, which is a distributed memory caching layer, is used to facilitate lookups.
 Memcached is implemented using traditional BSD sockets, and although socket interface provides portability, it entails additional processing and multiple message copies.
 Meanwhile, High-Performance Computing (HPC) has adopted advanced interconnects (e.g. InfiniBand, 10 Gigabit Ethernet/iWARP, RoCE) and provides low network latency, high bandwidth, and low CPU overhead.
 This project provides a novel design of Memcached for RDMA capable networks.
 It extends the existing open-source Memcached software and makes it RDMA capable.

 - Integrated memcached with the INCR communication library for Infiniband